korayyenal/credit-risk-analysis-r/credit_risk_analysis.md

 max.depth argument.
 I add a watchlist argument, which shows both the training and validation error rates, allowing us to see the performance of the model on validation set.
-To account for the fact that I have imbalanced classes, I scale the positive rates using the ”scale pos weight” argument.
+To account for the fact that I have imbalanced classes, I scale the positive rates using the “scale pos weight” argument.
 I train for a large number of rounds by setting nround parameter to 30 to prevent underfitting.
 I set early stopping rounds to 3 in order to stop when there isn’t a performance improvement.
 I also add a regularization term, gamma, which is the minimum loss reduction to create new tree-split.
-For the adaboost model, I use 5 fold cross validation to select the best model, where I set boos = TRUE to draw a bootstrap sample of the training set using the weights for each observation and mfinal = 50 to determine the number of iterations for which boosting is run.
+For the adaboost model, I use 5 fold cross validation to select the best model, where I set “boos = TRUE” to draw a bootstrap sample of the training set using the weights for each observation and “mfinal = 50” to determine the number of iterations for which boosting is run.

 ##### Prediction